-Everyone in India awaits the winters, after a hot and unusually humid summer that the nation witnesses but post-winter the only one thing people eagerly wait for is the festival of colours, Holi.
+Everyone in India awaits the winters, after a hot and unusually humid summer that the nation witnesses but post-winter the only one thing people eagerly wait for is the festival of colors, Holi.
 The most vibrant and lively celebration of India, marking the end of winter and the beginning of spring.

 There is no fancy shopping or buying gifts; all you do is wear the simplest of clothes and step out to have pure fun and enjoyment.
-Holi is a festival that calls for people to become carefree and celebrate life, in all its abundance and colours!
+Holi is a festival that calls for people to become carefree and celebrate life, in all its abundance and colors!

 Traditionally, the celebrations last for two days, day one is when we celebrate Holika Dhehan, in some parts of the country, burning all the evil spirits, and negativity in the form of a bonfire while circling it and wishing for all evil to go away.

 This year, to add more fun to your Holi plans we bring to you five amazing places where you can celebrate the best Holi of your life.
-So, get ready to pack your bags with loads of colours and water guns!
+So, get ready to pack your bags with loads of colors and water guns!

 - Pushkar Ki Holi

 If you’re into trance music and wish to celebrate Holi with some friendly foreigners, then Pushkar’s Holi celebration is your spot.

 Pushkar, a city in Rajasthan, is famous for its slightly techno Holi celebrated not with the regular Bollywood songs rather pure electronic trance music playing throughout the festival.
 It’s an opportunity for you not just to celebrate the festival but celebrate it with some entirely new acquaintances or strangers from across the world.
 It’s a great tourist attraction, with decent accommodation facilities and a modest entry fee, this one should be on top of your list!